keraton/consul-workshop/ASSIGNMENT.md

 Extend the application to register (or deregister) the application is available when it starts (or stop).
 You can use Consul [maintance API](https://www.consul.io/docs/agent/http/agent.html#agent_service_maintenance) or consul client [Client Consul github page](https://github.com/OrbitzWorldwide/consul-client).

+## Bonus add HealthCheck

+You can use http-api to add healtch check.

 # Assignment 5